HazyResearch/deepdive/doc/example-spouse.md

 ### 4.3.
 Estimating precision with Mindtagger

-*Mindtagger*, which is part of the Mindbender tool suite, assists data labeling tags to quickly assess the precision and/or recall of the extraction.
+*Mindtagger*, which is part of the Mindbender tool suite, assists data labeling tasks to quickly assess the precision and/or recall of the extraction.
 We show how Mindtagger helps us perform a labeling task to estimate the precision of the extraction.
 The necessary set of files shown below already exist [in the example under `labeling/has_spouse-precision/`](../examples/spouse/labeling/has_spouse-precision/).